eathren/eathren/README.md

 - 🎓 I'm a MSCS Master's Cadidate at Northeastern University.
 - 💻 I've worked professionally in JavaScript and Python as a software engineer / Frontend / JAMstack developer
-- 🌱 I’m currently [rust](https://www.rust-lang.org/) for system programming, blockchain technology, and commandline tools.
-As the acting as the Director of Technology for the Blockchain club at Northeastern, my pet project is working on a POW chain written in Rust in a collaborative setting.
+- 🌱 I’m currently [rust](https://www.rust-lang.org/) for system programming & blockchain technology, and commandline tools.
-- ⚡ Fun fact: I'm Alaskan born and raised, a home-brewer and lifelong snowboarder.
-I'm also a huge Terry Pratchet & Neil Gaiman fan, so send me a message of your favorite books and let's talk!
+- ⚡ Current pet project is an AI stock advisor to find overvalued and undervalued stocks, utilizing Python, TensorFlow, and Pandas.

 ![](https://visitor-badge.laobi.icu/badge?page_id=CharalambosIoannou.eathren)